Redislabs-Solution-Architects/redis-spring-data-handsonlab/exercises/exercise-1-start.md

 ```
 redis-cli
 ```

+By default, the Redis CLI will connect to 127.0.0.1 and port 6379.
+If you want to use a different hostname and port, you can use the `-h` and `-p` options to specify a diferent hostname and port.

 ### Strings and hashes
 * Let's see if we can store something in Redis and retrieve it again, so let's start simple and start with a basic String key/value pair.
 * Add a String key/value pair to Redis with a key of `hello` and a value of `world`: